anupam2005/AzureCertificationPrep/README.md

 a **load balancer** distributes traffic to specific VMs.

 **Microsoft Defender for Identity** helps you detect and investigate security incidents across your Azure accounts, both on-premises and in the cloud.
 It monitors users, devices, and resources in terms of their behavior.
 If any behavior is out of the ordinary, an alarm can be raised.

+**Microsoft Defender for Identity** (formerly Azure Advanced Threat Protection, also known as Azure ATP) is a cloud-based security solution that leverages your on-premises **Active Directory** signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.

 A distributed denial-of-service (DDoS) attack comes from a large number of sources with the sole aim of stopping your service.
 This is done through sending web traffic to your service until it can't handle it all and stops working.
 Azure has tools to protect against DDoS attacks, which sometimes aren't attacks at all but just increased visitor interest in services or content.